 Does Maine Regulate Scallop Limits?

 Scallops are one of Maine’s most prized and valuable types of seafood.
 Because of that, the Maine Department of Marine Resources (DMR) carefully monitors and regulates the inshore fishing industry, which extends to three miles from shore.
 The inshore scallop season is restricted according to established zones along the coast.
 Daily possession limits are in place in each zone, and the minimum size is limited to 4 inches in diameter or larger scallops.

 To protect the resource, areas in each zone are monitored closely and are subject to closure for the season if scalloping approaches unsustainable harvesting levels.
 DMR also implements emergency or experimental closures in depleted areas, allowing scallop populations to rebound.

 The New England Fishery Management Council governs offshore Atlantic sea scallop fishing.
 Atlantic sea scallops in federal waters along the Northwestern Atlantic Coast are not overfished, nor is overfishing occurring.
 Offshore scallop fishing is not overfished.
 The areas (those beyond three miles from shore) at sea are opened and closed on a rotational basis when needed.

 How Are Scallops Harvested?

 Two methods are used for fishing scallops, either by dayboat or by the diver.
 The more efficient means of harvesting scallops is mechanical drag from a dayboat trawler.
 Unlike dredging used to burrow deep into the bottom sediment for clams, dragging only harvests the scallops (and other animals such as urchins and mussels) from the seafloor’s surface.
 Dayboat scalloping gets its name from the time the trawlers are out to sea—no more than 24 hours to ensure the freshness of the catch.
-Dayboat fishing trips can be done inshore or offshore if they return on time.
+Dayboat fishing trips can be made inshore or offshore if they return on time.